- Module Code:

 - Taught in:

-The students should have completed either of the introductory courses on African culture or African languages, "Culture in Africa" (155900838) or "Language in Africa" (155900867).
-Exceptionally students may take "African Philosophy" without having taken either of these courses, after a consultation with the course convenor.
+Exceptionally students may take "African Philosophy" without having taken either of the above modules following consultation with the course convenor.
 It may also be available as an open option.

 Objectives and learning outcomes of the module